nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 }
 ```

-This schema tells `nf-validation` that the combination of `foo` and `bar` should be unique across all objects in the array.
+This schema tells `nf-schema` that the combination of `foo` and `bar` should be unique across all objects in the array.